 Horsemanship isn’t just about putting your heels down and sitting pretty on your horse.
 These are three drills that collegiate coach and APHA Professional Horsemen Avery Sinclair says you should add to your riding routine to improve your lower leg.

 1. Stand in your stirrups.

 Why: This will help strengthen and lengthen the muscles needed to keep your leg in the proper horsemanship position.
 It will also help you find the correct spot for your leg in the saddle.
 If you stand up and fall forward, your leg is too far forward you will tip forward in the saddle.
-If your leg is too far back, you will fall backward back into the saddle.
+But if your leg is too far back, you will fall backward back into the saddle.
 If you stand up and you are balanced and able to hold the correct upper body position, your legs are where they should be.

 2. Drop those stirrups.